hmrc/income-tax-mtd-changelog/README.md

 update.

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---
+### 27 October 2023

+A previous update made the final letter of a National Insurance number optional for the following API endpoints in sandbox:

+#### business-details-api
+  * `List All Businesses`
+  * `Retrieve Business Details`

+#### self-assessment-test-support
+  * `Create a Test Business`
+  * `Delete a Test Business`

+This change has been reverted and a full 9 digit National Insurance number format is now required.

+---
 ### 9 October 2023